 Many men and women begin CoolSculpting treatments to destroy fat around the abdomen or midsection.
 CoolSculpting does so by freezing stubborn subcutaneous fat in the abdominal region, resulting in a trimmed-up tummy.
 Remember, CoolSculpting does not treat visceral fat, or the fatty tissue surrounding the organs in your abdomen.

 Back fat is a serious problem for many people in the U.S. This includes the upper back (where fat rolls over the bra), the mid-back (near the waist), and the lower back (where fat bulges over the beltline).
-Back fat can be hard to tone, but with CoolSculpting from Southern Cosmetic Laser in Folly Beach, it's more than possible.
+Back fat can be hard to tone, but with CoolSculpting from Southern Cosmetic Laser in Folly Beach, SC it's more than possible.

 When it comes to stubborn fat, your upper arms are often the most difficult areas to treat.
 If you are constantly trying to hide your upper arms from friends and family, CoolSculpting is an excellent option to help overcome your insecurity.